temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 The Workflow Execution would fail, and return the non-determinism error.

-There following are examples of some minor changes that would not take effect when re-executing a History which already contain the Events:
+The following are examples of some minor changes that would not take effect when re-executing a History which already contain the Events:

 - Changing the duration of a Timer.
 - Changing the arguments to: